Abhay-Chand/Abhay-Chand/README.md

     def quote(self):
         return ("Analysed it.
 Modelled it.
-Visualised it. " "Now I build the infrastructure that powers it all. ")
+Visualised it. " "Now I build the infrastructure that powers it all.")
 ```

 <br clear="right"/>